prk3/jot/README.md

   },
 }
 ```
 5. A new operation - SELECT has been added.
-It accepts a meta change, like `{ userA: { start: 5, end: 10 }}` and updates the meta object when applied. `null` instead of start + end object removes user's selection from meta.
+It accepts a meta change, like `{ userA: { start: 5, end: 10 }}` and updates the meta when applied. `null` instead of start + end object removes user's selection from meta.
 Only the element pointed by `path` will have it's selections updated.

 TODO:
-1. Think of possible problems with this API design.
 1. Make sure paths are passed properly to all operations.
-1. Make sure other operations, like PATH update selections properly.
+1. Make sure other operations, like COPY update selections properly.
-1. Rebasing a list of many PATCH and SELECT operations against another list of PATCH and SELECT produces operation that breaks intention preservation rule.
-I fixed this issue by reducing SELECTs in LIST's optimize function, but that's an ugly fix.
-A real solution would require much more effort and knowledge of how LIST rebase works.
+1. Trippe check rebase of SELECT and PATCH operations.
-1. More tests.
+1. Add more tests.

 JSON Operational Transformation (JOT)